sinos88/readme/README.md

 - 👋 Hi, my name is Philip
-- 👀 Exploring DevOPS
+- 👀 I am a Snake Charmer - specifically Python
-- 💞️ I’m looking to tinker on anything fun
+- 💞️ Love to work on something exciting
-- 📫 You can reach me on the www

-Newly created account to play around with CI/CD and exploring Python.
-Looking for a project that has contains something new, amazing, and 'I can't believe thats not butter!'.
+Old files iin my repo onlu ...
+Move along, nothing to see here!